TomCrypto/Ordo/README.md

 ordo
 ====

-New Flexible And Secure Cryptography Library
+New Flexible, Fast, And Secure Cryptography Library